George Fitzmaurice (writer): Career

-Fitzmaurice's first success was in 1907, with an Abbey Theatre production of his comedy The Country Dressmaker which featured one of Fitzmaurice's most famous characters, Luke Quilter, "The man from the mountain".
+Fitzmaurice's first success was in 1907, with an Abbey Theatre production of his realistic comedy The Country Dressmaker which featured one of Fitzmaurice's most famous characters, Luke Quilter, "The man from the mountain".
 This character's appearance in the play proved to be a favourite with his audience, to the surprise of W.B.
 Yeats.
 The play's commercial success brought necessary income to the Abbey Theatre in 1907.

 Fitzmaurice's second play was a dramatic fantasy called The Pie Dish.
 It was heavily rejected and slated by critics and considered blasphemous.
 This led to the rejection of another of his plays called The Dandy Dolls which is now understood as another of his best plays.
 It was produced in the Abbey Theatre in 1969, six years after Fitzmaurice died.

 The Country Dressmaker was broadcast on Radio Éireann Players, during his lifetime, some of his dramatic works were produced by poet Austin Clarke in Lyric Theatre, Dublin.
 In 1923 his play Twixt by Giltinans and the Carmodys was also performed in the Abbey and eight more of his plays were printed in the literary journey The Dublin Magazine from 1924 to 1925.